followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/99 Client-Side Export and Printing/01 User Interaction.md

 ---

-If you want to restrict the set of formats available for export, change the **export** | [formats](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/export/#formats) array.
+If you want to restrict the set of formats available for export, change the **export**.[formats](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/export/#formats) array.
 You can also specify the default name for the exported file using the [fileName](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/export/#fileName) option.

 ---
 ##### jQuery